 It will take you 30 minutes to put up the whole bike together.
-It comes with assembling material such as: open wrench, screwdriver, spoke tightener and two Allen wrench.
+It comes with assembling material such as: open wrench, screwdriver, spoke tightener, and two Allen wrenches.
 The things that you do include: tightening screws and bolts and troubleshooting to find out if all parts work together.

 Motor and chain drive.

-It delivers high-torque of 350-watt on an electric motor.
+It delivers a high-torque of 350-watt on an electric motor.

 The single-speed controller makes it easy for the rider to turn the bike on or off.
 The highest speed it can go is 12 to 14 miles per hour.

 No suspension.
 The beauty of having a suspender is for shock absorbers.
 Unfortunately, the dirt bike does not have a rear or front suspension.